Join Lucy as she talks about a modern plaque, made in Benin City in the style of the ancient artefacts by expert caster John Ihama.

 The figure at the top of this staff is wearing coral beads to show the executioner’s importance and is carrying a sword in one hand and a bell, rung to announce an execution, with the other.

 This staff has been carefully carved from ivory, a piece of elephant tusk.
-In Ancient Benin, ivory was a royal material because it is long lasting and was thought to hold the strength and power of the elephant.
+In the Kingdom of Benin ivory was a royal material because it is long lasting and was thought to hold the strength and power of the elephant.
 Elephants were known to live a long time and were seen as strong, wise leaders- qualities that the Oba saw in himself.
 You can see an elephant skulls (and tusks) in our Natural History Gallery.

 Today it is illegal to trade in ivory as many species of elephant face extinction.
 Museums don’t kill animals for their ivory, but do display ivory objects from animals that were killed in the past.
 Do you think museums should display ivory?